Didactic Program in Dietetics

 Didactic Program in Dietetics Goals

-- To provide education in a learning environment that prepares graduates to demonstrate knowledge and skills producing the competencies needed for dietetic registration.
+- To provide education in a learning environment that prepares graduates to demonstrate knowledge and skills producing the competencies needed to become entry-level dietitians.

 Graduating in the Applied Nutrition Concentration enables you to: